HallowsYves/WhatToEat/README.md

 - Add Next button that takes to the wheel

 ## NEW (what was done)
-- Created RestaurantCard.jsx
-- Created cusineUtils.js to reduce large lines of data needed
-- Dollar signs show up on the list of restaurants that are returned.
-- Changed km to Miles
+- Modified API call to return x amount of resturants per type of category.
+(I.e pizza returns x amount of pizza places instead of 1 out of 15)
+- Restaurants returned bumped from 10 => 15

 ## Known Bugs / Look into
-- Restaurants limited to 10, what's an acceptable value?
+- Maybe UI overhaul...